itsa4ankush/rajma-chawal/README.md

 ## Overview
 Raahat India is a healthcare discovery and intelligence platform designed to help patients, families, NGOs, and policymakers identify reliable medical facilities across India.
 It transforms messy, unstructured healthcare data into a structured, trustworthy, and queryable system.

 Built during a 24-hour global AI hackathon, the platform focuses on enabling fast, informed decision-making in high-stakes scenarios such as medical emergencies and resource planning.
 The prototype a functional web application and mobile bot for enhanced user accebility and service availability.
-For the use case weused a Tellegram bot.
+For the use case weused a Telegram bot.
+You can view the functional prototypes in the pitching vides available in a seprate folder.

 Important Note: Some of the features may not work due to the exhaustion of our tokens, and credits of AI or premium applications.